If you are heading to Florida and want to go to Disney World, going to Magic Kingdom is a must-do!

 - Monsters, Inc. Laugh Floor

 Now starts the interesting part.
-If you want to make the best of your Disney experience and do as many rides as possible, you need to be organised.
-The place is very crowded and you need to understand how things work in order to make the best of the experience.
+If you want to make the best of your Disney experience and go on as many rides as possible, you need to be organised.
+The place is very crowded and you need to understand how things work!
 Otherwise, you will spend most of your time waiting in line and end up going on 2 or 3 rides maximum.

-Disney is all about fast-passes.
+Disney is all about FastPass+.
 For each attraction, there is a normal waiting line and a fast-pass line.
+You need to be organised to get the best FastPass+ in Magic Kingdom!

 To get the fast-passes, 2 options: